renovate-bot/khulnasoft-lab-_-vulx/docs/getting-started/installation.md

 GitHub Container Registry (GHCR) | `ghcr.io/khulnasoft-lab/vul` | https://github.com/orgs/aquasecurity/packages/container/package/vul | Official
 AWS Elastic Container Registry (ECR) | `public.ecr.aws/khulnasoft-lab/vul` | https://gallery.ecr.aws/khulnasoft-lab/vul | Official

-## Other Tools to use and deploy Trivy
+## Other Tools to use and deploy Vul

-For additional tools and ways to install and use Trivy in different environments such as in IDE, Kubernetes or CI/CD, see [Ecosystem section](../ecosystem/index.md).
+For additional tools and ways to install and use Vul in different environments such as in IDE, Kubernetes or CI/CD, see [Ecosystem section](../ecosystem/index.md).